 About UsYou are welcome to join us for any of our services.
 The church is also open for private prayer during the day.

-This church is linked with All Hallows, Tillington and St Mary the Virgin, Upwaltham.
+This church is linked with All Hallows, Tillington, St Mary the Virgin, Upwaltham, St Mary the Virgin, Fittleworth and St Mary the Virgin, Stopham.

 Duncton is a village and civil parish in the District of Chichester in West Sussex, England located 3 mi (4.8 km) south of Petworth on the A285 road.

 The parish has a land area of 800 ha (1,977 acres).
 In the 2001 census 356 people lived in 156 households, of whom 191 were economically active.
 The population at the 2011 Census was 345.

 The village has an Anglican church, a Roman catholic church and a pub named The Cricketers in honour of two past residents, Jemmy Dean and Jem Broadbridge, who played cricket for Sussex in the nineteenth century.
 There is a modern village hall and two croquet pitches.
 Florence de Fonblanque died in Duncton in 1949.
 She was buried in the churchyard of Holy Trinity Anglican church and she had "Originator and leader of the women's suffrage march from Edinburgh to London 1912" carved on her gravestone.